On F List of Movie Reviews

 FrightN1

-It's hard to believe Jerry Dandridge let himself be defeated by nitwits so easily.
+It's hard to believe that Jerry Dandridge let himself be defeated by these nitwits so easily.
 He practically invited death upon himself by saying, "Oh, yeah...Charley, go ahead and kill me because you are more important than me."
 At least, Jerry has an indelible movie moment by announcing: "Welcome to Frrrright Night."